telerik/xamarin-forms-docs/controls/listview/styling/listview-features-styling.md

 ---
-title: Styling
+title: Item Styles
-page_title: Styling
+page_title: Item Styles
 position: 9
 slug: listview-features-styling
 description: Describing the styling options of the RadListView
 tags: style, selected, hovered, pressed, item, highlighted
 ---

-# Styling
+# Item Styles

 The RadListView component provides styling mechanism for customizing the look of its items.
 This mechanism consists of the following properties of type "ListViewItemStyle":